PauliusMacernis/prompts/coding/change-request.md

 ### File Output Rules

+**MANDATORY:** Before ANY code blocks, you must have completed Step 2 (Cite Your Sources).
+No exceptions.

 Every generated file must:
-1. Start with path comment: `// path/to/file.ext`
+1. Start with path comment on line 1: `// path/to/file.ext` or `# path/to/file.ext` or `<?php // path/to/file.ext`
+2. The path MUST match exactly what you cited in Step 2
-2. Be 100% complete — zero placeholders
+3. Be 100% complete — zero placeholders
-3. Be copy-paste ready
+4. Be copy-paste ready
-4. Be under 300 lines
+5. Be under 300 lines

 ### When to Show Diff vs Complete File